Netflix Minimum Content Security Recommendations

 - Keep a list of employees, contractors, and freelance workers who work on client projects, and identify those handling Netflix content.

-- Document a breach/incident response plan that clearly outlines how to notify Netflix’s vendor security team (email@example.com) immediately upon discovery of any breach of security, suspected content theft or other security incident that might impact Netflix’s content.
+- Document an incident response plan that clearly outlines how to notify Netflix’s vendor security team (email@example.com) immediately upon discovery of any breach of security, suspected content theft or other security incident that might impact Netflix’s content.

 - Secure all external entry and exit points to your facility.